eliana-pino/tidy/README.md

 ### Balthisar Tidy 0.6 (November 2007)

 		- Added support for universal binary.
 		- Now requires Mac OS X 10.4 or higher.

 ### Balthisar Tidy 0.5 (February 2003)

 		- Added support for a live error list in the document window.

 ### Balthisar Tidy 0.1 (December 2002)

 		- Initial release of _Balthisar Tidy_.
 		- Requires Mac OS X 10.2 or higher.

 Known Issues
 ------------

-* Lots of bugs.
+* File associations are still broken.
+Internally Balthisar Tidy is still using file type and creator codes instead of UTI.